 Facing Your Risks Head-On

 In some situations, retaining your risk may make more sense than putting some or all of it onto an insurance company.
 Retaining the risk is a completely voluntary action, and it can make sense for people in certain financial situations.
-Retaining risk will mean not getting a certain type of insurance or opting to going with only partial coverage.
+Retaining risk will mean not getting a certain type of insurance or opting to go with only partial coverage.
 This will work for some people if they are insuring an item that is not worth that much money, such as an old car.
 It does not make too much sense to spend money on insurance every month if your property is not worth that much at the end of the day.
 Insurance is for high-value items that would cause a serious problem if something were to happen to them.
 You don’t really need to purchase earthquake insurance in Minnesota, and you don’t necessarily need to insure your old baseball card collection if it is not worth more than a few hundred bucks.
-You could always say that low value items also come with sentimental value that you want to insure, but the reality is that you cannot really put a price tag on sentimental value.
+You could always say that low-value items also come with sentimental value that you want to insure, but the reality is that you cannot really put a price tag on sentimental value.

 Involuntarily Retaining Risk

 On the other side of the risk spectrum is the fact that you could find yourself in a situation where you took on some risk that you did not even know existed.
 This is the kind of risk that you want to avoid because the problems that you don’t see are usually the ones that come back to bite you.
 For example, if you own a business and the delivery guy slips on some ice as he walks up to your door, then you could be held liable for his or her injuries in certain situations.
-Another example of risk that is often overlooked has to do with rental cars.
+Another example of a risk that is often overlooked has to do with rental cars.
 Most people just assume that their insurance covers any serious damage that takes place with the car while they use it, with hail damage being the most common problem that pops up.
 There are many people who are affected by these claims on a daily basis, so you need to make sure that you have all of your bases covered when you purchase insurance.

 Transfer Your Risk to Someone Else